AdrianMikk/auction-house/README.md

 Compiling Sass files into CSS:
 *     npm run build

-Contributors
-[Your Name]
-[Collaborator 1]
-[Collaborator 2]
-License
-This project is licensed under the [License Name] - see the LICENSE.md file for details.
+# Credits

+- Unsplash.com  for images and testing.
+- Noroff content
+- ChatGPT-4
+- Classmates in discord.

-Acknowledgments
+# Acknowledgments

-Special thanks to [Instructor Name] for guidance and support.
+Special thanks to Hans M. Andreassen for guidance and support.
+And the classmates for always having a piece of good advice and good feedback.
-Inspiration from [Any relevant sources].